disdi/VexRiscv-Debug/README.md

                                        +--------------------------+

 Debugging VexRiscv using JTAG involves connecting a JTAG dongle to the FPGA, and then using OpenOCD with a VexRiscv specific driver, to communicate with the JTAG bridge, which accesses the CPU debug module, all while GDB executes on the host machine.
-The custom version of OpenOCD acts as the glue between GDB and the VexRiscv debug logic, handling the low-level JTAG communication.
+A custom version of OpenOCD acts as the glue between GDB and the VexRiscv debug logic, handling the low-level JTAG communication.

 ---

 ## Benefits of standardized Debugging

-VexRiscv can achieve full compliance with the RISC-V debug specification, ensuring greater interoperability with standard debugging tools and environments.
+The VexRiscv CPU has its own specific debugging implementation that is not compatible with the standard RISC-V Debug Specification.
+It can achieve full compliance with the RISC-V debug specification, ensuring greater interoperability with standard debugging tools and environments like mentioned below :

-- Custom version of debug software like [OpenOCD](https://github.com/NouranAbdelaziz/vexriscv_ocd_blog) is also needed to debug VexRiscv.
+- No longer custom version of debug software like [OpenOCD](https://github.com/NouranAbdelaziz/vexriscv_ocd_blog) would be needed to debug VexRiscv.

-- Support for other debug transport like SWD.
+- Support for other debug transport like SWD would be possible.

 ### SWD support in Vexriscv

-SWD stands for Serial Wire Debug.
+SWD stands for **Serial Wire Debug**.
 The key differences between  JTAG and SWD are :

 * SWD uses a two-wire interface (SWCLK and SWDIO) whereas JTAG uses four wires.
 * SWD is generally faster than JTAG due to less overhead.